Dense packing of the surface code: code deformation procedures and hook-error-avoiding gate scheduling: Error rates simulation of densely packed surface code

 To estimate the circuit-level logical error rate of the densely packed surface codes, we constructed quantum circuits using the Python library stim~\cite{gidney2021stim}, and performed syndrome decoding using pymatching~\cite{higgott2023sparse}.
 The codes used for the simulation are available in Ref.~\cite{mycode}.

 We performed three types of simulations.
 The first simulation considered the densely packed surface code patches that adopt the gate scheduling shown in Fig.~\ref{fig:gate_scheduling}.
-As illustrated in Fig.~\ref{fig:simulation_dense}, we constructed a densely packed surface code of five codewords and evaluated the logical error rates of the central logical qubit.
+As illustrated in Fig.~\ref{fig:simulation_dense}, we constructed a densely packed surface code of five codewords and evaluated the logical error rates of all five logical qubits.
 We refer to this densely packed surface code as hook-avoiding dense.
 At the end of the error correction procedure, all physical qubits were destructively measured to verify whether logical errors occurred along the logical operators indicated by the red and blue lines.
-When actually using the densely packed surface codes, it is expected that a large number of patches will be fused.
-In such cases, the more common state is likely to be one where both sites are fused with other patches, such as the central region of the Fig.~\ref{fig:simulation_dense}.
-Therefore, we focused on the logical error rates of the central logical qubit.

 The second simulation also examined the densely packed state, but employing a gate scheduling that does not account for hook errors.
 We refer to this densely packed surface code as hook-prone dense.
 Same as the first case, a five-patch densely packed surface code was constructed as shown in Fig.~\ref{fig:simulation_dense}.
 In this surface code, the scheduling of the $X$-type stabilizers was fixed to pattern B in Fig.~\ref{fig:gate_scheduling}, while the scheduling of the $Z$-type stabilizers was fixed to pattern A. Both schedules (A and B) were adapted to four time steps.
 Under this scheduling, the two codewords at the bottom of Fig.~\ref{fig:simulation_dense} are protected from hook errors, whereas the three codewords at the top remain vulnerable to them.